Liquid Mutual Funds

-The short term maturity of these instruments means that these are hardly traded in the market.
+The short-term maturity of these instruments means that they are hardly traded in the market.
 These funds are generally held until their maturity.
 In lieu of these factors, the NAV or Net Asset Value of these funds only sees a change to the extent of interest income accrued, every day, including weekends.

 When to Invest in Liquid Funds?

-The nature of the investment portfolio allocation has been designed in a way to minimize risk/volatility provided the investment has been made in funds with AAA or AA rating.
+The nature of the investment portfolio allocation has been designed in a way to minimize risk/volatility, provided the investment has been made in funds with either “AAA” or “AA” rating.

 Benefits of Liquid Fund

-Liquid Funds are essentially one of the mutual fund schemes with the lowest amount of risk involved with them.
+Liquid Funds are essentially one of those mutual fund schemes which have the lowest amount of risk involved with them.
 This low risk and volatility come owing to the low maturity period in addition to the fact that the investment portfolio of this fund essentially consists of high-credit instruments.

 Liquid Funds as the name suggests are particularly high on liquidity allowing investors to redeem investments as and when required.
-The credit of the redemption of the units of the liquid funds is credited to the account in 1-2 days
+The credits of the redeemed units of the a liquid fund is transferred to the account in a span of 1-2 days

-There are some liquid funds which facilitate the instant redemption of the acquired mutual fund units/ NAVs.
-This basically means in these funds, redeeming the units online will yield the proceeds in your bank account instantly.
+There are some liquid funds that facilitate the instant redemption of the acquired mutual fund units/ NAVs.
+This basically means that in these funds, redeeming the units online will yield the proceeds in your bank account instantly.
 There is, however, a maximum capping amount for instant redemption of money into your account.
 The Securities Exchange Board of India has set a cap of ₹ 50,000 or 90% of the portfolio, whichever is lower.
-Some of the investment schemes in the liquid mutual funds have the provision of being linked debit cards such as Reliance Mutual Fund .
+Some of the investment schemes in the liquid mutual funds have the provision of being linked to debit cards such as Reliance Mutual Fund.
 The withdrawals of the following can be made under the Reliance Any Time Money Card:

 50% balance in the Reliance Liquid Fund Account or Permissible Limits as judged appropriate by the operating bank or ₹50,000 whichever is lower at a VISA Enabled ATM.